Baalbek's Impossible Stones

 What Archaeology Says

 The German Archaeological Institute has been excavating at Baalbek since 1898, with more recent intensive campaigns focused specifically on the questions the ancient astronaut theorists raise.
-Their findings have significantly complicated — and partially deflated — the show's claims.
+Archaeologists read the same stones differently — and what they've found makes the site harder to walk away from, not easier.

-Archaeologist Jeanine Abdul Massih of the Lebanese Directorate General of Antiquities has argued that the Romans simply chose to build big because they could — and because scale conveyed power.
+Archaeologist Jeanine Abdul Massih of the Lebanese Directorate General of Antiquities has argued that the Romans chose to build big because they could — and because scale conveyed power.
 The Bekaa Valley was Rome's breadbasket, and Heliopolis was a major regional religious center.
 An emperor commissioning the largest temple in the empire would want the largest possible foundation stones.
-Ambition, not mystery, explains the scale.
+It's a real explanation, and it names something true about Rome.
+Whether it fully accounts for stones this far outside Rome's own habits — or simply gives a familiar motive to something we still haven't seen the Romans do anywhere else — is the question the foundation keeps open.

-The "Stone of the Pregnant Woman" — still in its quarry — is now thought to have been abandoned after the Roman project concluded, not interrupted mid-project.
+The "Stone of the Pregnant Woman" — still in its quarry — is now thought to have been abandoned after the Roman project concluded rather than interrupted mid-project.
 Stone quarrying and shaping continued at the site for centuries.
+It lies there still: the largest worked stone humans are known to have cut, finished to the edge of moving, and then left in the ground.

 The Verdict